vztpv/Console-Data-Editor/README.md

 # ToDo :
                 1. File Open Fail Processing, fix bug, and speed up, and make new header file and etc..
+                2. Some HOI4(and etc..) db file is lua file! - so need process for new notation --

 # Using C++11, VisualStudio2015, Windows10